FuelLabs/fuels-rs/docs/src/cookbook/deposit-and-withdraw.md

 {{#include ../../../examples/cookbook/src/lib.rs:liquidity_wallet}}
 ```

-Having launched a provider and created the wallet, we can deploy our contract and create an instance of it:
+Having launched a provider and created the wallet, we can deploy our contract and create an instance of its methods:

 ```rust,ignore
 {{#include ../../../examples/cookbook/src/lib.rs:liquidity_deploy}}